pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-17-nightshiftendssoon.md

 ![image](https://github.com/pikaroot/pikaroot.github.io/assets/107750005/c0d157cd-911f-48bd-8629-5f081b0da011)

 Roughly looking at it, there are quite a lot of DNS packets going on in Wireshark.
-Hence, we can utilize `tshark` to grab every hostname from all DNS packets in the given `.pcapng` file and save it into a new file `dns.txt`.
+Hence, we can utilize `tshark` to grab every hostname from all DNS packets in the given `.pcapng` file and save it into a new file `dns.txt`. `uniq` command is used for filtering repetitive packets.

 `tshark` is yet another alternative packet analysis tool but in command line interface (CLI).
 The advantage given is that it can be used together with other advanced tools such as `tr`, `awk`, `sed`, `cut`, `grep`, etc. during packet filtering.

 ```
-$ tshark -r pcap01.pcapng -f fields -e dns.qry.name | sed '/^$/d' | uniq > dns.txt
+$ tshark -r pcap01.pcapng -T fields -e dns.qry.name | sed '/^$/d' | uniq > dns.txt
 ```

 Looking into the `dns.txt` file, there are some hostnames encoded with a random format which possibly lead to a potential foothold.
 By playing around with those hostnames, there is one domain utterly interesting and catches my eye which is `a.thectf.site`.

 ```
 ┌──(kali㉿kali)-[~/codecombat2023]
-└─$ cat dns.txt | grep 'a.thectf.site' | uniq
+└─$ cat dns.txt | grep 'a.thectf.site'
 01-RFIE4RYNBINAUAAAAAGUSSCEKIAAAAMQAAAAAFQIAYAAAAHOEH.a.thectf.site
 02-FL2AAAAAEXASCZOMAAAFRFAAABMJIBJFJCJ4AAAACW6SKEIFKH.a.thectf.site
 03-RWXNLTWZDIZQBSSQLN2ABO2EAC3JQELGRAIWNCARM2EBCZUCCL.a.thectf.site